-When you travel somewhere, you always work to ensure that you have everything that you need.
+When you travel somewhere, you always take great care to ensure that you have everything that you need.
 You try to make it so wherever you are going, you will be as comfortable as possible.
-For many, this means bringing along the things that help provide the most normalcy for them, such as hygienic products, prescription medications, and even some home comforts (depending on how long the trip will be).
-If you are someone who regularly uses CBD, though, you may be wondering — “can you travel with CBD?”
+For many people, this means bringing along the things that help them feel at home, such as their usual hygienic products, prescription medications, and even some home comforts (depending on how long the trip will be).
+If you are someone who regularly uses CBD, though, you may be wondering — can you travel with CBD?

 Can You Travel with CBD?

-CBD is a vital component in the lives of countless Americans, as it can be used for several purposes.
-CBD oil can be used to help treat a wide range of conditions and related symptoms, such as chronic headaches, physical pain, anxiety, and depression.
-Some people have even weaned themselves off of prescription medications for mental and physical health problems and have incorporated CBD into their overall treatment plan.
-If you are someone who utilizes CBD often enough that you want to bring it along with you in your travels, it is imperative that you know if you can travel with CBD and how to do so if possible.
+CBD is a vital substance in the lives of countless Americans because of its many uses.
+You can use CBD oil to help treat a wide range of conditions and symptoms, such as chronic headaches, physical pain, anxiety, and depression.
+Some people have even weaned themselves off of prescription medications for mental and physical health problems and have incorporated CBD into their overall treatment plan in their place.
+If you are someone who utilizes CBD often enough that you want to bring it along with you in your travels, you must know whether you can safely and legally travel with CBD and how to do so if possible.

 CBD and Planes

-The Federal Aviation Administration (FAA) reports that approximately 2.9 million people fly throughout the United States every single day.
-Of course, that number has dropped significantly since the beginning of the coronavirus pandemic, however that does not mean that there aren’t still people hopping on planes on a regular basis.
-Pandemic or not, the Transportation Security Administration (TSA) has strict rules regarding CBD and CBD-infused products on planes.
-According to the government website, the TSA states the following:
+The Federal Aviation Administration (FAA) reports that approximately 2.9 million people fly throughout the United States every day.
+Of course, that number has dropped significantly because of the coronavirus pandemic but people are still hopping on planes regularly.
+Irrespective of the pandemic, the Transportation Security Administration (TSA) has strict rules regarding CBD and CBD-infused products on planes.
+According to the TSA government website, the rules governing CBD products are the following:

-Marijuana-based CBD contains trace amounts of THC.
+Marijuana-based CBD can contain amounts of THC higher than this 0.3% guideline.
 While the percentage found in this type of CBD is minimal and does not create any type of psychoactive effect, studies have shown that the small amount of THC in marijuana-based CBD makes the product more effective.
 Hemp-based CBD, however, usually has 0.3% THC or less in it.
 All THC can be removed from hemp, too, making it completely free and clear of the chemical.
-So when it comes to flying with CBD, you can take hemp-based CBD or you can bring along your regular CBD and have TSA determine if you can travel with it.
-However, if they say no, they can confiscate it.
-It is recommended to call the airport ahead of time to inquire about your CBD-related questions to save time and avoid confusion prior to your travel.
+So when it comes to flying with CBD, you can take hemp-derived CBD or, if you typically use marijuana-derived CBD, you can bring it along and have TSA determine if you can travel with it.
+Just be aware that TSA can confiscate your CBD if they determine that it has a THC content that is higher than allowed.
+It is a good idea to call the airport ahead of time to inquire about your CBD-related questions to save time and avoid confusion before your travel date.

 CBD Infused Gummies